skywalkerx28/HeartBeat/orchestrator/README.md

 - **Hybrid Data Integration**: Seamless combination of contextual and analytical data
 - **Professional Standards**: Clean architecture with comprehensive logging and monitoring

+## Qwen3 Thinking — Reasoning‑First Orchestration (What’s New)

+The orchestrator is optimized for Qwen3‑Next‑80B Thinking and lets the model truly “think on its feet,” using tools as amplifiers instead of constraints.

+- Function‑calling stability
+  - Tool turns run with a minimal config (temperature‑only) to avoid function‑calling dead‑ends and MAX_TOKENS stalls.
+  - Final synthesis turns disable further tool calls and allow a large output budget so the model can write a complete answer.

+- Rich toolbelt, model‑selected
+  - Knowledge: `search_hockey_knowledge`
+  - Rosters (API‑first): `get_team_roster`
+  - Jerseys, per‑team: `find_player_by_team_and_number`
+  - Jerseys, league‑wide: `find_players_by_number` (batch aggregation + TTL cache)
+  - Schedule/Calendar: `get_schedule` (league or per‑team, date or range)
+  - MTL analytics: `query_game_data`, `calculate_hockey_metrics`, `generate_visualization`

+- Resilient data path
+  - API‑first for freshness (NHL API), snapshot (Parquet) fallback, Pinecone RAG fallback for jersey and player lookups.
+  - Telemetry on results (source: `api`, `snapshot`, `rag`, `cache`) for transparency in the UI.

+- Output style
+  - Plain text only, no Markdown or asterisks; clear hyphen bullets.

+- Conversational memory (per user, per conversation)
+  - The backend accepts a `conversation_id` and maintains a compact thread memory per authenticated user.
+  - When context grows, older turns are summarized into a short memory so the model keeps direction without blowing token limits.
+  - Short‑memory “last_entities” (e.g., last player/team referenced) help resolve pronouns in follow‑ups (e.g., “his metrics”).

+- Typo and fuzzy name robustness
+  - Player search uses fuzzy ranking and variants; roster/RAG lookups resolve common misspellings.
+  - Example: a query like “who is mathew barzal” resolves correctly to Mathew Barzal (NYI) even with a typo.

 ## Core Components

 ### 1. Agent Orchestrator (`agents/heartbeat_orchestrator.py`)